Leonardo Maloku

 Leonardo Maloku (born 18 May 1998) is an Albanian professional footballer who plays as a right-back for Spanish club San Roque and the Albania national under-21 team.

 Club career

 Pescara

-He signed his first professional contrat with Pescara on 29 July 2016 for 5 years valid until 2021.
+He signed his first professional contract with Pescara on 29 July 2016 for 5 years valid until 2021.
 He was gathered for the first time with the first team in the pre-season preparatory stage and was activated in all 3 friendly games mading impressive performances convincing coach Massimo Oddo and the club to sign with him the professional contract.

 Loan to Santarcangelo

 He made his debut on 27 August 2017 against Pordenone in the 2017–18 Serie C Group B (North & Central East) opening season, playing the full 90-minutes under coach Giuseppe Angelini in a 0–1 loss with a 90'+4 minute goal.

 Loan to Fermana

 On 31 January 2019, he joined Fermana on loan.